KlausSchaefers/figma-low-code/README.md

 ## When to use

-Figma-Low-Code is great to use, when you want to:
+Figma-Low-Code is a great fit when you want to:

 1. Turn a Figma design into a VUE application.
 2. Extend a Figma prototype with business logic.